Boyi Bhimanna: Writings

 He was influenced by the teachings of Mahatma Gandhi and Dr. B. R. Ambedkar.
 His writings reflected the angst of the down-trodden.
-He wore several hats such as that of a writer, poet, journalist and academician.
+He wore several hats such as that of a writer, poet, journalist and academic.
 He was a member of the senate of Andhra University.
 He was the director of the Andhra Pradesh state translation division for some time.

 He wrote in English, as well, and the work entitled Seventh Season, a collection of his English poetry, was well-received.
-He wrote over seventy books in his career, with the work Gudiselu Kaalipothunnaayi (English:The Huts are Burning) being the most popular.
+He wrote over seventy books in his career, with the work Gudiselu Kaalipothunnaayi (The Huts are Burning) being the most popular.

-Bheemana written many literature works some of the most popular among them are Paleru, Janabaduni Jabulu, Dharmamkosam Poratam etc.
+Bhimanna has written many literary works; some of the most popular among them are Paleru, Janabaduni Jabulu, Dharmamkosam Poratam etc.

 Among all great literature works Paleru is the main icon which brought changes in many poor and dalit families.
 Many backward caste parents started joining their children in school for better and beautiful future.